BonsaiDen/neko.js/README.md

             return this.color;
         },

-        $list: [], // let the Cat class keep track of the cats with a static property
+        $list: [], // let the Cat class keep track of the cats, with a static property
+                   // static properties are shallow copies per class

         $info: function(cat) { // static method of Cat, note the $ prefix
             return {name: cat.name, color: cat.color, fur: cat.furType()};